Current research areas:

 In this project, the aim is to study this problem of covert communication algorithmically (provide an algorithm for Willie’s parameter estimation) and theoretically (find information theoretic limits for Alice’s communication mechanism).
 We will also explore the possibilities of using machine learning for this parameter estimation and compare the performance of the ML based solution versus theoretical solution.

-In covert communication problem mentioned above, the core problem can be formulated as a signal detection problem and various machine learning based solutions can be provided to it.
-In this project, the task is to design a deep neural network for signal detection applications.
+The parameter estimation problem here can be formulated as a signal detection problem and various machine learning based solutions can be provided to it.
+Designing neural networks for this is also of interest.

-In this project, we will explore possibilities of using ML based techniques for attacking stream ciphers.
+In this project, we will explore the possibilities of using reinforcement learning for this scheduling.